Evaluating LLM-generated code for domain-specific languages: molecular dynamics with LAMMPS: Discussion

 \section{Discussion}

-We introduce a procedure to evaluate LLM-generated input files for LAMMPS.
-The multi-step procedure allows the identification of errors.
-Our results show that current LLMs can often generate syntactically valid LAMMPS input scripts and capture key elements of standard MD workflows.
-However, performance degrades sharply as the simulation complexity increases and tasks require a larger number of commands, more intricate mathematical specifications, and increasingly complex geometries.
-These findings indicate that present-day LLMs, when used in isolation, are not yet able to reliably interpret and implement the multi-constraint reasoning required for end-to-end scientific simulations.
+Our evaluation reveals a clear pattern: current LLMs can generate syntactically valid LAMMPS input scripts and capture key elements of standard MD workflows.
+However, their performance degrades sharply as simulation complexity increases and tasks require a larger number of commands, more intricate mathematical specifications, and increasingly complex geometries.
+Across all models, accuracy fell sharply between Prompt 1 (basic equilibration) and Prompt 2 (temperature ramp), and dropped further still on Prompt 3, which combined multi-region geometry, non-equilibrium dynamics, and group-specific operations with unit conversions and arithmetic that proved consistently challenging.
+This performance drop indicates that present-day LLMs, when used in isolation, are not yet able to execute the multi-constraint reasoning required for end-to-end scientific simulations.
+Catching syntactic and executability errors is a necessary foundation, but closing the accuracy gap will require additional mechanisms; iteration within an agentic LLM harness offers one workable path.

-Many failures appear as incorrect or incomplete commands, and our analysis shows that such issues rarely happen in isolation.
-Errors in pair\_style definitions, for example, frequently coincide with additional inaccuracies in command argument specifications.
-In more complex prompts, models also struggle with geometric reasoning, including the consistent definition of regions, groups, and spatial relationships.
+A consistent observation across the dataset is that errors rarely happen in isolation.
+Scripts that contained errors in pair\_style definitions, for example, also typically contained additional inaccuracies in argument specifications, region definitions, or unit handling.
+In more complex prompts, models also struggle with geometric reasoning, including consistent definition of regions, groups, and spatial relationships.
 These patterns suggest that the observed limitations arise from a combination of the complexity of the LAMMPS DSL, the limited availability of LAMMPS-specific training data, and the difficulty models face in reasoning over symbolic commands and physical constraints within a coherent workflow.

+Aggregate success rates alone do not fully explain why LLMs fail on complex scientific workflows.
+The case studies below describe four representative failure mechanisms identified in our analysis, progressing from errors in command selection to breakdowns in numerical grounding, semantic validity, and multi-constraint physical reasoning.